Blog

 • How do I understand my mammogram results?

-• Understanding how mammograms work and how regular scans benefit you lets you stay on top of your health and have more informed discussions with your physician about the results.
+Understanding how mammograms work and how regular screening benefits you helps you stay on top of your health and have more informed discussions with your physician about the results.

-A mammogram scan is an X-ray that allows your healthcare team to assess the tissue of your breast for irregularities, including lumps.
-Mammograms help your doctor investigate any abnormalities you may feel while doing a breast self-exam, but they can also catch lumps too small for you to feel.
+A mammogram is an X-ray that allows your healthcare team to assess the tissue of your breast for irregularities, including masses.
+Mammograms help your doctor investigate any abnormalities like lumps you may feel while doing a breast self-exam, but they can also catch masses too small for you to feel.

 Mammogram scans use X-ray technology to examine breast tissue.
-While very small amounts of radiation are released during a mammogram, the benefits of catching breast cancer early outweigh the radiation exposure for most.
+While patients are exposed to very small amounts of ionizing radiation during a mammogram, the benefits of catching breast cancer early outweigh the radiation exposure in the screening population.
 If you have concerns about the impact of the radiation from a mammogram, speak with your doctor to better understand the risks of the procedure.

 There are different types of mammogram scans, such as:

-• Digital: images of breast tissue are released onto an electronic file, allowing your doctor to see different views of the breast.
+• Digital mammography: images of breast tissue are captured onto a digital detector, allowing your doctor to see different views of the breast digitally.

 • Digital breast tomosynthesis: also called a 3D mammogram scan, the screening uses X-rays to create three-dimensional images of the breast.

 After your mammogram scan, the mammography technician will send the images of your screening to a radiologist.
 A radiologist is a doctor who specializes in diagnosing and treating injuries and diseases using medical imaging.
-Once a radiologist has assessed your mammogram scan, they will send the images and a report to your doctor, who will schedule an appointment to discuss any results.
-Patients using PocketHealth can access their mammogram images as soon as the radiologist has completed their report.
-Click here to access your records.
+Once a radiologist has assessed your mammogram scan, they will send the report to your doctor, who will schedule an appointment to discuss any results.

 Breast tissue density is an important factor when considering breast cancer risk and screening.
-A mammogram can show the radiologist how much dense fibroglandular tissue is in your breasts.
-Women with very dense breasts, containing a lot of fibroglandular tissue, have an increased risk of developing breast cancer but should still receive regular mammogram scans.
-Dense breast tissue can make mammogram scans less effective for young women, though, so speak to your doctor if you’re concerned you may fall into this category.
+A mammogram can show the radiologist how much fibroglandular breast tissue is in your breasts.
+Women with very dense breasts, containing a lot of fibroglandular tissue (>75% dense tissue or category D), have an increased risk of developing breast cancer and should receive regular mammogram scans.
+Dense breast tissue can make mammogram scans less effective, so speak to your doctor if you’re concerned you may fall into this category.

 What does a mammogram scan for?

 Data from the American Cancer Society and the Canadian Cancer Society shows that, besides skin cancer, breast cancer is the most commonly diagnosed cancer among women.
-Whether or not you have any signs or symptoms of breast disease, the USPSTF recommends a mammogram scan every two years for all women at average risk of breast cancer between the ages of 40 and 74 years of age.
+If you have no signs or symptoms of breast disease during screening, the USPSTF recommends a mammogram every two years for all women at average risk of breast cancer between the ages of 40 and 74 years of age.

 • Age: the U.S. guidelines suggest getting biannual mammogram scans between 40 and 74 years of age.
 If you are under 40, your doctor may send you for a mammogram if you have breast cancer risk factors.